 Asphalt is another story.
 About 6 to 12 months after your asphalt driveway is installed, it needs to be sealed.
 Not sealing your asphalt will lead to cracks and significant breaking down over time, causing it to require complete resurfacing.
 You will have to repeat the sealing every three years.
 This adds significantly to the maintenance cost of asphalt.

 Are you particularly hard on your driveway?
 Do you do auto repair for friends and acquaintances as a side gig?
 Are you working on the restoration of a car as a hobby?
 In any of these cases, you are going to be harder on your driveway than most.

 A concrete driveway is going to stain easily, although it does help if you seal it.
 It will only be able to be cleaned with a heavy duty degreaser.
 And if you get a lot of cracks or stains that won’t lift, it’s a lot harder to start over.
 You can’t pave over concrete.

 On the other hand, asphalt is very easy to pave over with more asphalt.
-If you end up putting some divots in the driveway, you can easily have them filled and smoothed over.
+If you end up putting some divots in it, you can easily have them filled and smoothed over.
 If you do too much damage to the asphalt, you can have us come out and just pave over it with a new, fresh layer.